-The Center for Evidence-Based Practices at Case Western Reserve University provides technical-assistance services for IDDT and integrated IDDT-ACT (Assertive Community Treatment) to behavioral healthcare organizations in Ohio through our Coordinating Center of
+The Center for Evidence-Based Practices at Case Western Reserve University provides technical-assistance services for IDDT and integrated IDDT-ACT (Assertive Community Treatment) to behavioral healthcare organizations in Ohio through our Centers of

 More information about the integration of IDDT and ACT (click here)

 Organizational Change & Systems Change

 More IDDT resources in our database, including fidelity scales (click here).